TajimeRose/TajimeRose/README.md

 ## ☁️ Cloud & DevOps

-> Tools used for deployment, infrastructure and server management.
+Tools used for deployment, servers and development workflow.

 ```{=html}
 <p align="left">